gtk-rs/gir/README.md

 This README files is more about the options and little overview.
 If you want a tutorial on how to generate a crate using `gir`, we recommend you to read this [tutorial](https://gtk-rs.org/docs-src/tutorial/gir_tutorial) instead.

+`gir` includes a wrapper script `./generator.py` that detects `Gir.toml` configurations in the current directory (or the path(s) passed on the command-line) and generates "normal" or "sys" crates for it.
+Alternatively `--embed-docs` can be passed to prepare source-code for a documentation build by moving all documentation into it.
+For a complete overview of available options, pass `--help`.

 ## Introduction to `gir` generation

 Using `gir` requires both a `*.toml` and a `*.gir` for generation of the bindings.